 State law challenges to garnishment can be tricky and require some knowledge of the law.
 In most cases, people who are being garnished owe other debts and would benefit from a bankruptcy filing.
 However, at Michael D. O’Brien and Associates we also help people negotiate with their creditors to avoid filing bankruptcy.
 For example, we recently helped a retired woman living on a fixed income negotiate with all of her creditors and avoid a bankruptcy filing.

 Another client owed one major creditor from a failed business and bankruptcy was an overkill solution for him.
 We negotiated a deal with that one creditor that allowed him to avoid garnishment and structure an extended repayment term of only part of the debt.
 This was a win-win as the creditor got some money and the client avoided bankruptcy.

-If you need help preventing to stop creditors from garnishing your wages, call us at 503-852-9047 or schedule a consultation with one of our Oregon garnishment lawyers!
+If you need help preventing to stop creditors from garnishing your wages, call us at 503-852-9047 or schedule a case evaluation with one of our Oregon garnishment lawyers!